ECU is a leader in finding ways for people to get into university.

 You'll learn about university writing skills, university reading skills and basic computer skills, plus some cultural understanding of what it's like studying for a uni degree.

-The course can be studied over one year full-time or the equivalent period part-time.
+The course can be studied over six months full-time, or one year part-time.

 And you can study on-campus at Mount Lawley or study online.